FireHard Canada

 In-depth guidance on specific assembly design topics, building science integration, and advanced detailing for wildfire resistance in Canadian climates.

 TB-01: Assembly Design for Wildfire ResistanceMitigation categories, ventilation decision framework, hot roof assemblies, wall assembly design (NC cladding over mineral wool, exterior gypsum moisture management, rainscreen fire stopping), trim and intersection detailing TB-02: High-Risk Features and Common MistakesResearch-cited guidance on decorative timber screens, combustible fencing (NIST TN 2228), below-eave combustibles, under-deck storage, firewood placement, mulch selection.
 Quick reference table with actions by WER/CNEL level.
-TB-03: The New Normal — Best Practices for Wildfire-Resilient ConstructionHot roof assemblies, wildfire shutters, under-shingle membrane (sarking), metal roofing, non-combustible cladding with good detailing, FireSmart site design, FireHard decks, fences, and hardscaping.
+TB-03: The New Normal — Best Practices for Wildfire-Resilient ConstructionHot roof assemblies, wildfire shutters, under-shingle membrane (sarking), metal roofing, non-combustible cladding with good detailing, defensible space site design, FireHard decks, fences, and hardscaping.
 The checklist for every new build.

 Help shape the future of wildfire-resistant construction